A single line summary of CAT2016 – format same as CAT2015 with difficulty level a notch higher.

 - 27-28 attempts with 90% accuracy can be classified as a good score in this section.

-- Challenging section – Could be the final Decider.
+- Challenging section – Could be the final Decider, again.

 - The paper had 8 sets of 4 questions each.
 Total of 32 questions.

 - Nearly every chapter had a representative there.
-Percentages, Profit & Loss, Linear Equations, Quadratic Equations, Functions, Inequalities, Surds & Indices, Averages & Partnership, Numbers… huh..
-The list doesn’t end there..
-Time & Word, Time & Distance, Alligations & Mixtures, Permutation & Combination… the list still doesn’t end..
-Functions, Inequalities, Triangles, Polygons, Circles, Area & Volume, Heights & Distances, Coordinate Geometry and the list goes on.
-This seemed like a fresh MBA’s assignment – “He googled the preparation curriculum for CAT, followed the index and put in a representative from each chapter that came his way”.
-So, it was a good job done!
+Percentages, Profit & Loss, Linear Equations, Quadratic Equations, Inequalities, Surds & Indices, Averages & Partnership, Numbers, Time & Work, Time & Distance, Alligations & Mixtures, Permutation & Combination, Inequalities, Triangles, Polygons, Circles, Area & Volume, Coordinate Geometry and the list goes on.
+With around a third of the section difficult, a third easy and a third moderate, the spread of the questions was really good.

 The softer aspect is that, in case the LRDI section broke the back of a well prepared student, his performance in the 3rd section would get affected.